 Special thanks to the GTA team of Mark Wagner, Lisa Thumann, Wendy Gorton, Danny Silva, Kern Kelley and Dana Nguyen.
 It was really good to meet you all, and I even got the chance to go hiking in the Blue Mountains with Mark, Lisa and Wendy before they headed back home.

 I’m looking forward to doing some great stuff with all of this information and working with other GCTs over the coming years.

-The Sydney Google Teacher Academy by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The Sydney Google Teacher Academy by Chris Betcher is licensed under a Creative Commons Attribution 4.0 International License.